Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 Release, Exile And Major Works

-His play Death and the King’s Horseman, first read at Cambridge in the mid-1970s, is widely regarded as one of the most important works of modern African drama.
+His play Death and the King’s Horseman was first read at Cambridge in the mid-1970s.
+Many people regard it as one of the most important works in modern African drama.

 He also published influential essays and poetry.
 During this time, Soyinka chose voluntary exile for a while.
 He kept writing and teaching in other countries but still stayed involved in Nigerian political issues.